loukalus/apis/REST_best_practice.md

 # REST best practices

-REST's essential best practices that every API developer should know.
+> REST's essential best practices that every API developer should know.

 ## KISS
 - **K**eep **I**t **S**uper **S**imple : keeping your API endpoints simple and focused.
+A single API should do one specific job and do it well.

 ## Filter, order and paginate